aidamian/Project_2_nd893/report.md

                 else:
                     nn.init.xavier_uniform_(layer.bias)
 ```

+## Iterations

-The initial iteration have been designed only for exploration purposes and the later (final) ones contain the actual grid-search and solutions.
+The initial experimentation iterations have been designed only for exploration purposes and the later (final) ones contain the actual grid-search and solutions.
+We experimented with a policy/exploration noise reduction or even episode-based elimination in order to reduce the stohasticicy at later stages of the training process.

 ### Iteration #1
 First iteration with no noise reduction reched a 24.5 average at episode 250 then plateaued at 22-23.